open-easyrtc/open-easyrtc/README.md

   * Documentation for using the API and running the server
 * /lib/
   * Required libraries
-* /logs/
-  * Default location of file logs (disabled by default)
 * /node_modules/
   * Required node.js modules
   * This folder will be created during the install
-* /static/
-  * Where you can put your own WebRTC application.
-  * The easyrtc.js file is located in /static/js/

 Links for help and information